Slit-slide-sew bijections for constellations and quasiconstellations: Bijective interpretation

 \begin{flushright} \psfrag{f}[][]{$f_1$} \psfrag{g}[][]{$f_2$} \psfrag{h}[][]{$\tilde f_1$} \psfrag{i}[][]{$\tilde f_2$} \psfrag{1}[][][.9]{$+1$} \psfrag{9}[][][.9]{$-1$} \psfrag{M}[][]{$\tilde\cM$} \psfrag{N}[][]{$\cM$} \psfrag{c}[][]{$c$} \psfrag{e}[][]{$e$} \psfrag{b}[][]{$\tilde e$} \psfrag{d}[c][t]{$\tilde c$} \end{flushright}

 The pictograph above summarizes the definitions of~$\cM$ and~$\tilde\cM$.
-T\lv{he red arrowheads denote the marked corners of the depicted faces; the half-arrowheads along the edges symbolize the convened orientation.
-Finally, t}he red~$\pm 1$ on the right shows the increase or decrease of the degree of the face in~$\tilde\cM$ in comparison with the one of the corresponding face in~$\cM$.
+The red arrowheads denote the marked corners of the depicted faces; the half-arrowheads along the edges symbolize the convened orientation.
+Finally, the red~$\pm 1$ on the right shows the increase or decrease of the degree of the face in~$\tilde\cM$ in comparison with the one of the corresponding face in~$\cM$.
 In order to avoid confusion, we denote the first and second faces of maps in~$\cM$ by~$f_1$ and~$f_2$ as before, and use~$\tilde f_1$ and~$\tilde f_2$ instead, for maps in~$\tilde\cM$.
 The paths symbolize the fact that the edges are leaving the corners.

 \begin{rem} Note that the convention on the orientation of edges is not the same in the definitions of the sets~$\cM$ and~$\tilde\cM$.
 This clearly bears no effects from an enumeration point of view but is of crucial importance for our bijections. \end{rem}